-To the extent possible, it is highly recommended and encouraged that students stay as current as possible with the quizzes and submit them in a manner that allows you to practice as you learn the material.
-While there is no penalty for doing your quizzes later but before the course deadline, it is not recommended.
+To the extent possible, it is highly recommended and encouraged that students stay as current as possible with the weekly discussions and submit them in a manner that allows you to practice as you learn the material.
+Submitting the weekly discussion beyond the given deadlines will result in a grade penalty.